quacksouls/bitburner/doc/guide/faction.md

 and installed all Augmentations from the above factions, then it can be relatively easy to receive an invitation from any of these three factions.

+1. 📝 _Bladeburners._ Optional and not required to progress in the game.
+You would not be able to access this faction until you have destroyed at least BitNode 1.1.
+1. 📝 _Church of the Machine God._ Optional and not required to progress in the game.
+You would not be able to access this faction until you have destroyed at least BitNode 1.1.
 1. _Daedalus._ You must have installed at least 30 Augmentations, but this number can vary later in the game.
 Have at least $100b.
 Your Hack stat must be at least 2,500 or, alternatively, each of your combat stats must be at